idealneil/filebrowser-docker-guide/README.md

 `docker compose up -d`

 Check the logs to see if the container deployed successfully.
-`docker logs filebrowser'
+`docker logs filebrowser`

 Note down the admin password in the logs.
-`<date> <time> Generated random admin password for quick setup: xOGWRHB0t8fq'
+`e.g. - Generated random admin password for quick setup: xOGWRHB0t8fq'

-Open a browser to the ip address of your server with port nunber you set e.g. 192.168.1.100:8081 Login with username: admin, password: <genrated from logs e.g. xOGWRHB0t8fq Once you've successfully you change the admin user's name and password to one that you want.
+Open a browser to the ip address of your server with port nunber you set e.g. 192.168.1.100:8081 Login with username: admin, password: generated from logs e.g. xOGWRHB0t8fq Once you've successfully logged in change the admin user's name and password to one that you want.
 Happy File Browsing on your Linux Server :)